 Related Post: 6 Best Christian Books for Struggling Marriages

 This is the most important step you can take!
 It’s vital to have people in your life who will listen as well as provide support when needed.
 You are not alone and it’s essential that you don’t try surviving infidelity on your own.

-Reach out to family members, friends, or even seek help from a professional therapist if needed so that you may find someone who is there for support with no judgment.
+Reach out to family members, or friends, or even seek help from a professional therapist if needed so that you may find someone who is there for support with no judgment.

 Emotional healing takes time and having encouragement from others goes a long way towards healing this pain of betrayal.

 Step Two: Get Honest With Yourself – What Do You Feel?